Mayank-Prakash-Sharma18/cheers2freedom/content/english/post/what-is-html.md

 * MySQL, MongoDB - For Database/Storage

 Any web-technology has to factor in HTML & CSS, as the visual part of any website is made using them.

-If only HTML & CSS used, such site a site will be called a static website.
+If only HTML & CSS are used, such site a site will be called a static website.

 ### Development Environment